diegocst90/crossover/README.md

 ## Installation process

 The zip file already contains all the libraries and plugins needed to run this project.
-All you need to do is locate this folder under your htdocs/ folder (if you're using Mamp or Xampp) or directly under your www/ folder if you have native apache installed.
+All you need to do is locate the "crossover" folder under your htdocs/ folder (if you're using Mamp or Xampp) or directly under your www/ folder if you have native apache installed.

 Now browse to the app at `http://localhost/crossover/app/index.html`